mauricio-vasquez/PurchaseIntentPrediction/README.md

 Term deposit subscription classification models in the banking sector.

 ## Project Status
-Project in progress
+Project in progress.

 ## Project goal and usefulness
-**Main goal:**
+**Main goal:**  Work in progress.

 **Usefulness:** This project is intended to benefit 2 groups of people:

-1. *The company:*
+1. *The company:* Work in progress
-2. *Beginner quantitative marketing analysts or beginner data scientists:*  Also, it may enlight them on how a complete Data Science project would look like.
+2. *Beginner quantitative marketing analysts or beginner data scientists:*  It may enlight beginner marketing analysts and beginner Data Scientists on how a complete Data Science project would look like.

 ## Methods Used
 * Crisp-DM methodology.